-Gas Accessible parts of the system were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off the Surveyor will report this in the report and will not turn them on.
-None.
-Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply with electric switchgear and meter located in under stairs cupboard area.

+Gas None.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing installation appears to be of PVC or copper pipework.
-The bathroom fittings are of an older pattern with the shower room having been recently replaced.
+Where seen plumbing installation appeared to be of PVC or copper pipework.
+Bathroom fittings of standard pattern comprising bath, WC and wash hand basin with electric shower over bath.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is by way of a combi oil fired boiler located within the utility room.
-This supplies water filled radiators and hot water to the subjects.
+Heating by way of external oil boiler supplying water filled radiators and also serves the hot water cylinder in one of the first floor landing cupboards.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Connected we assume to the public sewer.
+Drainage connected to public sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detection is provided along with a burglar alarm system.
+Various smoke detection noted.
 Fire Safety legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance, e.g. central heating boiler, open fire, wood burning stove, etc. a carbon monoxide detector is also required.
+Where there is a carbon-fuelled appliance, e. g. central heating boiler, open fire, wood burning stove, etc. a carbon monoxide detector is also required.
 The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.